The 4 Downsides To Sensor-Based Lighting Control

 First, there’s the cost of the sensors themselves.
 Second, there’s the expertise required to place them and calibrate them correctly, which takes time and money.
 Third, there’s the ongoing cost of ensuring that your sensor-control layout matches your changing office.
 Doing this often requires rewiring and relocation of sensors.

 If all of this delivers more in extra savings than it does in costs, then it’s worthwhile.
 The problem is that this is rarely the case.
-Sensors that control lights in zones usually save LESS energy than individual fixture control without sensors.
+Sensors that control lights in zones usually save LESS energy than individual fixture controls without sensors.

 The lack of precision counteracts the benefits of the sensors.
 And if you install one sensor per fixture, your payback could get even worse.
 You end up drastically increasing costs in exchange for only minor extra savings.
 Payback in these cases takes as long as 4-7 years.